gabrielmiller/gabrielmiller.org/README.md

 ### Environment configuration

-This project relies upon you having a handful of AWS configurations in place:
+This project relies upon you having a handful of AWS service configurations and cloudflare-managed dns.
+I intend to eventually codify these with something like a terraform, but until I get to it, here's a text representation of the resources:
- - S3 bucket to serve public content
+ - S3 bucket to serve static site/public content
- - S3 bucket to serve private content
+ - S3 bucket to serve private images/other content
- - Cloudfront distributions for s3 buckets on apex domain and `www` subdomain
+ - Cloudfront distributions for s3 buckets on apex domain and `www` subdomain.
  - ACM to apply a wildcard https certificate to cloudfront distributions.
- - Credentials for an ec2 instance to run a backend.
+ - Credentials for an ec2 instance to run a backend that will interact with S3 to look up stories, validate credentials, and sign urls.
+ - Token to CRUD on cloudflare dns records to generate wildcard https certificate.

-The credentials for each of these things should be configured ideally as separate IAM user credentials for each service/access level in isolation:
+The credential for each AWS service should be configured ideally as separate IAM user credentials for each service/access level in isolation.
+Here are the various privileges required:
  - write access on the privately accessible S3 bucket:
    - `s3:DeleteObject`
    - `s3:ListBucket`